pmelchior/des-exp-checker/README.md

 );
 ```

-The code has a mechanism to swich between data releases.
+The code has a mechanism to switch between data releases.
 For that define a list of releases, e.g.

 ```php
  "releases" => array("SVA1", "Y1A1")